vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 4. **Substring Match**: Matches any part of the text
    - Query: `top` → Matches "laptop", "desktop", "top-rated"
-   - Use when: You need flexible matching (slower, use sparingly)
+   - Use when: You need flexible matching (slower, use sparingly at scale)

 **Notes:** Match modes are like different search behaviors:
 - **Exact** = Google search with quotes: `"exact phrase"`